zhongzc/lexer-gen/README.md

 - Can specify **multiple** regular expression rules for the lexer.
 - Support UTF-8.
 - The generated lexer has well-defined APIs.
-- The codebase is self-explanatory and organized to be learner friendly.
+- The codebase is self-explanatory and organized to be learner-friendly.
 - Easy to customize to generate codes for other languages.
 - Supported regular expression:
     - alternation